MCP-Mirror/dion-hagan_mcp-server-spinnaker/README.md

+# ⚠️ WORK IN PROGRESS ⚠️

+> **Note**: This project is currently a work in progress and is being used to test Claude AI functionality.
+It is not intended for production use at this time.
+Features and documentation may be incomplete or subject to major changes.

 # MCP Server Spinnaker

 A Model Context Platform (MCP) server implementation for Spinnaker integrations.
 This server acts as a middleware between MCP clients (like spm-cli) and Spinnaker's API, providing standardized access to Spinnaker's pipeline, application, and deployment management features.